-A new kid on this block is our deeper knowledge of biological changes, which can hardly be measured with the stopwatch, and show very different 'time-lines', e.g., from bacteria which survive tens of thousands of years in the soil to birds or fish that adapt fast to environmental changes (Brown and Brown 2013).
-This is also reflected in current discussions on the timescales of biological evolution (Buranyi 2022, Laland et al. & Wray et al. 2014).
-Also in the realm of (inner) cell structures on the nanometre scale, time is not the most obvious parameter for change.
+A new kid on this block is our deeper knowledge of biological changes, which can hardly be measured with the stopwatch, and show very different 'time-lines,' e.g., from bacteria which survive tens of thousands of years in the soil to birds or fish that adapt fast to environmental changes (Brown and Brown 2013).
+This is also reflected in current discussions on the time-scales of biological evolution (Buranyi 2022; Laland et al. 2014).
+Also, in the realm of (inner) cell structures on the nanometre scale, time is not the most obvious parameter for change.
 Such a statement confronts the tradition, founded by Galileo, which stipulates that all physics could ultimately be cast as motion in space and time and that all change was motion.
-An important novel notion is autopoiesis (from the Greek αὐτο- (auto-) 'self', and ποίησις (poiesis) 'creation, production') which refers to a 'system' producing and maintaining itself by creating its own parts, the biological cell which houses many intricate processes is seen as the epitome of this.
-The various forms of time are an ongoing discussion, hence, I think the notion of change is better suited than the mechanical notion of time (see e.g. Varela 1999).
+An